tt-isv-org/scc/article-intro/README.md

         - containerPort: 80
 ...
 ```

+>**NOTE**: This YAML file contains 2 **securityContext** sections.
+The first (and most outer-level) is applied to the pod, and the second is specifically for the container.
+While this YAML doesn't show it, there can be a **securityContext** section for each container in the pod.

 On behalf of the running containers of the pod, the deployment manifest is responsible for requesting the permissions for the container applications to run.